 In addition to learning these specialized surgical techniques, a gynecologic oncologist is trained to provide chemotherapy and comprehensive oncology care to a woman throughout the course of cancer treatment.

 How is gynecologic cancer treatment different at CTCA?

 You will meet again with your gynecologic oncologist, generally within two to three days of your first visit, to discuss the test results.
-Your oncologist will share the treatment options that are available to you, as well as the ways in which integrative oncology services can be incorporated into your cancer treatment plan.
+Your gynecologic oncologist will share the treatment options that are available to you, as well as the ways in which supportive care services may be incorporated into your cancer treatment plan.

 Explore gynecologic oncology procedures

 We consider fertility issues for younger women, and we provide support for all women who experience sexual side effects as a result of cancer treatment, through our Survivorship Support Program.

 If you want to preserve your fertility during cancer treatment, your gynecologic oncologist can discuss with you a variety of fertility-sparing procedures and whether they might be right for you.

 Gynecologic oncology at Western

 Dr. John Farley, an experienced gynecologic oncologist, leads our Gynecologic Oncology Program at CTCA at Western Regional Medical Center.